pangeo-data/escience-2022/tutorial/before/setup.md

 It's probably the easiest way to execute notebooks in this repository, as you only have to do one click to arrive in a Jupyterlab with all the necessary libraries.
 However, the hardware resources you'll be allowed to use will be quite small, so you won't be able to grasp the full potential of Pangeo software stack, and some parts of the notebooks will be unavailable.

-All the notebooks on the PANGEO 101 section, for example [](../pangeo101/xarray_introduction.ipynb) have a rocket icon at the top, from which you can select Binder button to just run this notebook on the [GESIS Binder service](https://notebooks.gesis.org/binder/).
+All the notebooks on the PANGEO 101 section, for example ["Handling multi-dimensional arrays with xarray"](../pangeo101/xarray_introduction.ipynb) have a rocket icon at the top, from which you can select Binder button to just run this notebook on the [GESIS Binder service](https://notebooks.gesis.org/binder/).

 Alternatively, you can also directly click on the below buttons: